What is Eastern Equine Encephalitis?

 EEE is a very rare disease.
-Since the virus was first identified in Massachusetts in 1938, fewer than 100 cases have occurred.
-Over 60% of those cases have been from Plymouth and Norfolk counties.
+Since the virus was first identified in Massachusetts in 1938, just over 110 cases have occurred.
+The majority of cases typically have been from Bristol, Plymouth, and Norfolk counties.
 However, in an active year human cases can occur throughout the state.

 Outbreaks of EEE usually occur in Massachusetts every 10-20 years.
 These outbreaks will typically last two to three years.
-The most recent outbreak of EEE in Massachusetts began in 2010 and included nine cases with four fatalities through 2012.
+The most recent outbreak of EEE in Massachusetts began in 2019 and included twelve cases with six fatalities.